bioconda/bioconda-recipes/README.md

 The [bioconda channel](https://anaconda.org/bioconda) is a Conda channel providing bioinformatics related packages.
 This repository hosts the corresponding recipes.

-## Using Bioconda and installing packages
+## User guide

 Please visit https://bioconda.github.io for details.

-## Building packages
+## Developer guide

-Building packages is only required if you want to contribute new software to Bioconda.
+If you want to contribute new packages to Bioconda, you are invited to join the Bioconda team.
-If you would like to join the Bioconda team, please post in the [team thread on GitHub](https://github.com/bioconda/recipes/issues/1) to ask for permission.
+Please post in the
+[team thread on GitHub](https://github.com/bioconda/recipes/issues/1) to ask for permission.